 10 Reasons Why You Might Have a Fussy Baby

-To help you check for symptoms and examine your little babe more closely, here are 10 reasons you might have a fussy baby and how you can help soothe them.
+To help you check for symptoms and examine your little babe more closely, here are 10 reasons you might have a fussy baby and how you can help soothe them:

 1. Hunger

-How to Soothe Your Hungry Baby
+How To Soothe Your Hungry Baby

 2. Overfeeding

-Some hunger cues to look for include your infant putting their hands to their mouth, puckering, smacking, or licking their lips, clenching their hand, and turning their head toward a bottle or breast.
+Some hunger cues to look for include your infant putting their hands to their mouth, puckering, smacking or licking their lips, clenching their hand, and turning their head toward a bottle or breast.
 When your baby is full, they’ll relax their hands or close their mouth.4

-How to Soothe a Stuffed Tummy
+How To Soothe a Stuffed Tummy

 3. Fatigue

-Over a day, your baby will most likely sleep for about 12 to 17 hours.6 Sleep supports the growth and development of the body and brain.
+Over a 24-hour period, your baby will most likely sleep for about 12 to 17 hours.6 Sleep supports the growth and development of the body and brain.
 It also helps build their immune system.7 While many adults can typically lay down and fall asleep quickly (especially after a long day of work), the same doesn’t go for an infant.

-How to Soothe Your Baby’s Sleepiness
+How To Soothe Your Baby’s Sleepiness

-Swaddling is one of the best approaches to soothing a fussy, overtired baby.
-Wrapping them securely and snuggly in a blanket so only their head and neck are peeking out mimics the feeling of mom’s womb.
-If swaddling doesn’t do the trick, try strapping them into their car seat and going for a ride around the neighborhood.
-The vibration of the car can lull them into a peaceful slumber.
+Swaddling is one of the best approaches to soothing a fussy, overtired baby.26,27,28 Wrapping them securely and snuggly in a blanket so only their head and neck are peeking out mimics the feeling of mom’s womb.29 The 5 S’s are often used to calm crying babies in the first few months of life.
+These are:30

 4. Dirty Diaper

-How to Soothe Your Baby When They Have a Dirty Diaper
+How To Soothe Your Baby When They Have a Dirty Diaper

 To avoid diaper rashes and an uncomfortable and fussy infant, swap out their nappy every two to three hours.
-Your baby may urinate every one to three hours or have bowel movements after each feeding.11
+Your baby may urinate every one to three hours or have bowel movements after each feeding.11 If they develop a diaper rash, use a barrier cream with zinc oxide every diaper change.32

 5. Overstimulation

-How to Soothe Your Overstimulated Infant
+How To Soothe Your Overstimulated Infant

 6. Teething

-For most little ones, teething begins around the four- to seven-month marker.
-Although it’s an exciting milestone for moms and dads (yes, you’ll want plenty of photos of their first tooth!), this stage also comes with bouts of fussiness, tears, and some pain.
+For most little ones, teething begins around the four- to seven-month marker.33 Although it’s an exciting milestone for moms and dads (yes, you’ll want plenty of photos of their first tooth!), this stage also comes with bouts of fussiness, tears, and some pain.
 Additional signs and symptoms of teething include swollen gums, the urge to gnaw or chew on things, excessive drooling, and bringing their hands to their mouth.13

-How to Soothe Irritated Gums
+How To Soothe Irritated Gums

 7. Gas Pain

-How to Soothe Your Gassy Infant
+How To Soothe Your Gassy Infant

 8. Temperature

-How to Regulate Your Baby’s Body Temperature
+How To Regulate Your Baby’s Body Temperature

 A good rule of thumb when dressing your infant is to consider how you would dress yourself for the day or bed.
 Be sure to check the temperature regularly in their nursery to ensure it isn’t too hot or too cold, and adjust their clothing as needed.15